ktenzer/keithtenzer.com/_posts/2024-05-24-Temporal-Graceful-Worker-Shutdown.md

 The sticky task queue drain timeout should be shorter than the RPC long poll timeout.
 The recommendation is 5 seconds.

 In this example, we have chosen to give graceful shutdown (awaitTermination) 20 seconds to complete.
-As such, the RPC long poll timeout (setRpcLongPollTimeout) should be 15 seconds which should be shorter than the awaitTermination period.
-Finally, we have given 10 seconds to complete any workflow tasks (setStickyTaskQueueDrainTimeout).
-The setStickyTaskQueueDrainTimeout should be shorter than setRpcLongPollTimeout.
+We have given 15 seconds to complete any workflow tasks (setStickyTaskQueueDrainTimeout).
+The setStickyTaskQueueDrainTimeout should be shorter than awaitTermination.
+Finally, the RPC long poll timeout (setRpcLongPollTimeout) is configured as 10 seconds which should be shorter than the setStickyTaskQueueDrainTimeout.

 ## Demonstrating Graceful Shutdown
 Together with my colleague Peter Sullivan we created a [Graceful Worker Shutdown Example](https://github.com/pvsone/temporal-java-shutdown) that show cases Temporal graceful worker shutdown.
 In our example, we have set max retries for activities to 1.
 This means if a single activity times out due to shutdown or anything else the corresponding workflow would fail.